When it comes to writing in present perfect vs. past simple, it often depends on which side of the Atlantic you live.

 I knew Paul for years.

-Using the past simple here would say that Paul is either dead or that he is no longer in your life.
+Using the past simple here would indicate that Paul is either dead or no longer in your life.

 I have been sick for weeks.